aibatko/prawn-stars/README.md

 Walls block bullets and can be grappled.

-At game start you will be prompted for your player name.
+At game start you will be prompted for your player name and to choose a class.
 A small leaderboard canvas sits in the top right corner showing all connected players ordered by their kill count.
 The red number next to each entry is the current kill streak (reset to zero when that player dies).